-While City Hall is open to the public Monday through Thursday, City Hall will continue to be open for business virtually via our "Zero Stop Shop".
+While City Hall is open to the public from 9am to 1pm Monday through Thursday, City Hall will continue to be open for business virtually via our "Zero Stop Shop".

 The Engineering Department is committed to maintaining continuity of City services, and will be offering select services online and by phone.
 Please see below for more details, or visit our Virtual City Services webpage.